 Images of Singapore LIVE

 Ever wonder what Singapore looked like long before MBS and Takashimaya were a part of the landscape?
-Images of Singapore LIVE shows you just that by taking you on a journey from humble fishing village to 21st-century powerhouse.
-Experience the sights, sounds – and, yes – even the smells of yesteryear.
-The 45-minute, actor-led attraction features 11 themed areas with live action, special effects and even a boat ride.
+Images of Singapore LIVE is an interesting museum in Singapore that shows you just that by taking you on a journey from humble fishing village to 21st-century powerhouse.
+Experience the sights and sounds of yesteryear in a 45-minute, actor-led attraction through 11 themed areas with live action, special effects and even a boat ride.

 When: 11am to 8.30pm daily, last show at 7pm